lrusso/tinymce/README.md

 Bugfix 15 | TinyMCE Core | File/New now clears the dirty state.
 Bugfix 16 | TinyMCE Core | Fixed that sometimes the align left and right didn't work.
 Bugfix 17 | TinyMCE Core | Fixed that the alignment didn't work in strong tags.
+Bugfix 18 | TinyMCE Core | Fixed that tables had a wrong initial scroll position in mobile devices.

 ## Spellchecker example image